saffronrust/ppclanraidscheduler/README.md

 # ppclanraidscheduler

-A discord bot that I made in my own spare time to facilitate raid timings with my Destiny 2 clan, using Google Sheets as a database.
+A discord bot that I made in my own spare time to facilitate raid timings with my Destiny 2 clan, that reads and writes to Google Sheets as a database.

 ## Tech Stack and APIs Used
 <div>